WikiDBGraph: A Data Management Benchmark Suite for Collaborative Learning over Database Silos: Acknowledgement

-Specifically, the embedding model $f_\theta(\cdot)$ is initialized using parameters from the pretrained encoder-only language model BGE-M3~\cite{chen2024bge} and is subsequently fine-tuned during our training process.
+Specifically, the embedding model $f_\theta(\cdot)$ is initialized using parameters from the pretrained encoder-only language model BGE-M3~\cite{chen2024bge}.
+We select BGE-M3 for its high efficiency, strong performance, and widespread adoption in semantic retrieval tasks~\cite{team2025kimi,faysse2024colpali,han2025videoespresso}, making it well-suited for identifying topical relationships between databases from their textual representations.
+The model is subsequently fine-tuned during our training process.
 To construct training instances, each positive pair $(t_a, t_b)$ from the training set is utilized, where $t_a$ serves as the \textit{anchor} and $t_b$ as the \textit{positive abstract}.
-For each anchor $t_a$, we sample $k$ \textit{negative abstracts} that has distinct TID with $t_a$, denoted as $\{t_{n_j}\}_{j=1}^k$, from the training set.
-The triplet $(t_a, t_b, \{t_{n_j}\}_{j=1}^k)$ is fed into the training; $k$ is set to 6 in our experiments.
+For each anchor $t_a$, we sample $k$ \textit{negative abstracts} that have distinct TIDs from $t_a$, denoted as $\{t_{n_j}\}_{j=1}^k$, from the training set.
+Each training instance consists of a triplet $(t_a, t_b, \{t_{n_j}\}_{j=1}^k)$.
+We set the number of negative samples $k$ to 6, a value yielding sufficiently high AUC in Figure~\ref{fig:roc-curve}.

 The model parameters $\theta$ are optimized by minimizing the InfoNCE loss.
 Initially, the anchor, positive, and negative abstracts are transformed into their respective embeddings:

 These embeddings, $e_a, e_b, e_{n_j} \in \mathbb{R}^d$, are then employed to compute the InfoNCE loss function~\cite{chen2020simple} as follows: